-The Impact Of Car Loan Refinancing On Your Credit Score
+The Impact of Car Loan Refinancing on Your Credit Score

 Refinancing a car loan is a great way to save money.
 Does refinancing hurt your credit?
 The answer is yes but it would be temporary.
-“Fairly soon your score will return to where it was before the hard check” as experts at Lantern by SoFi say.
+“Fairly soon your score will return to where it was before the hard check,” as experts at Lantern by SoFi say.

 The process can impact your credit score, which affects the interest rate you get on future loans.
 If you’re currently looking to refinance your auto loan, here’s how to prepare for that impact on your credit score and take steps to minimize it.